AI Voice Agents in Healthcare Market: 2026, 37.9% CAGR

 Regional Analysis

-North America is the dominant market, making up around 55% of global revenue in 2024.
+North America is the dominant market, making up a significant portion of global revenue.
 However, the Asia Pacific region is the fastest growing, with a huge demand for multilingual tools to bridge gaps in care.

 ROI and Pricing